-It is not common for businesses to re-brand themselves as they mature.
+It is common for business to rebrand as they mature.
 It could be due to a change of brand values or a change of management direction, but most of the time, the core reason of re-branding is to elevate their brand so they can reach out to a different segment that has a higher purchasing power.

-Without a doubt, the first step to re-branding is a revamp of your business website.
-A mobile friendly website that is responsiveness is important, but what are the core elements you should be considering to elevate your brand and generate business leads?
+Without a doubt, the first step to re-branding is the revamping of website design.
+A mobile friendly website that is responsive is important, but what are the core elements of a successful website you should be considering to elevate your brand and your business?

 1. Branding & Design

 We don’t have to emphasize the importance of a beautiful website design.

 A great website influences how your audience perceives your brand.
 This is crucial for mature startups, especially when you are trying to elevate your brand and increase the pricing model of your product and services.